aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 ./apu2BuildRoot.sh
 ```

-You'll be given the choice to build from Snapshot, 18.06.* or 19.07.*
+You'll be given the choice to build from Snapshot, or a stable, supported release.

 ### Testing the images
 The built images will be located in the `bin` directory.
 These can be tested in VirtualBox: